aacfactory/fns-contrib/databases/redis/README.md

 # REDIS

-One redis service for fns
+One redis service for fns.

+## Note
+redis version must be greater than 7.0.5

 ## Install